precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v1-2.md

 ---
-title: Porting adapters from preCICE 1.x to 2.x
+title: Porting from 1.x to 2.x
-permalink: couple-your-code-porting-adapters.html
+permalink: couple-your-code-porting-v1-2.html
 keywords: api, adapter, version, timestep, action
-summary: "This guide helps you to upgrade from preCICE 1.x to preCICE 2.x.
+summary: "This guide helps you to upgrade from preCICE 1.x to preCICE 2.x."
-"
+redirect_from: couple-your-code-porting-adapters.html
 ---

-We use [semantic versioning](https://semver.org/) for preCICE, which means that you can extract useful information from the version number.
-If the first digit (major version) does not change, this means that you don't need to update your adapter or (usually) your preCICE configuration file.
-However, when the major version number increases, this means that you need to update your code as well (we plan for a major version change once every 2-3 years).
-We recommend using the latest stable versions of preCICE and the corresponding bindings and adapters.

 ## preCICE API